• Skip to primary navigation

 Add a little garnish on top if you want.
 Looks a little fancier, but it all just mixes in to the frozen fruit.

 I hope your family loves this recipe as much as we do.
-All the good protein in that yogurt makes me feel good when some of my pickier eat it up.
+All the good protein in that yogurt makes me feel good when some of my pickier people eat it up.
 Yay, protein!

 From my home to yours,